 Examine the Curriculum

-WesternU's Master of Science in Biomedical Sciences (MSBS) graduates will be sought after in academia, the biotech industry, and both public and private research institutions.
+WesternU's Master of Science in Biomedical Sciences (MSBS) graduates from the traditional concentration will be sought after in academia, the biotech industry, and both public and private research institutions.
 The success of our students will be the result of our students' dedication, the curriculum, our faculty's commitment to teaching and learning, and the Graduate College of Biomedical Sciences's emphasis on interdisciplinary research.

-This two-year Master of Science in Biomedical Sciences (MSBS) program will provide you the opportunity to fully customize and design a unique curriculum across many different biomedical disciplines.
+This two-year Master of Science in Biomedical Sciences (MSBS) program will provide you a unique curriculum across many different biomedical disciplines.
 You will also have an opportunity to obtain internships in Southern California companies and organizations as well as the opportunity to study abroad in France.
 This cutting edge program prepares you for numerous exciting and rewarding careers in Health Care Bioinformatics, Biomedical Intellectual Property, Regulatory Sciences, Food and Nutrition Science, and Translational Sciences.

 A minimum of 40 semester credit hours is required for completion of the MS program.
 This includes 34 hours of didactic study (both required and elective courses) and 6 hours of research credits leading towards a thesis.